During the 2020 elections, a popular television station in Ghana rushed into projecting the outcome of the country’s parliamentary elections.

-He condemned attacks on journalists “You don’t need to act well to be treated.
+He condemned attacks on journalists “You don’t need to act well to be treated well.
 The fact that journalists act in a certain way doesn’t mean they should be maltreated.”

 With the public opinion divided over journalists use of subterfuge to obtain information, his rule of thumb was that anytime you resort to subterfuge, it should be in the public interest.
 “But you also do it at your own risk.
 If you’re caught, you’ll be dealt with,” Mr Boadu-Ayeboafo warned.

 “There can be no sense of responsibility if there’s no freedom.
 If you’re free, you must also take responsibility for your actions,” he said.

 Over the years UNESCO is among the institutions that have led the charge for a safer and more secure environment for journalism practice in the country.

 Its representative in Ghana, Diallo Abdourahamane, noted that it was important not to compromise on the freedom and safety of media personnel.

 “It should be our collective responsibility to protect journalists.
 The strengthening of national mechanisms on safety for journalists is very important in promoting the safety of journalists,” he explained.

 During a panel discussion, Zakaria Tanko Musah, a lecturer at the Ghana Institute of Journalism, said journalists who failed to adhere to ethics undermined the profession.